Android Auto Lets You Use Google Maps on Phone, in Car Simultaneously

-Google has seemingly stopped restricting Android Auto from displaying Google Maps on both phone and car at the same time.
+Google has seemingly stopped restricting Android Auto from displaying Google Maps on both your phone and car dashboard at the same time.

-The restriction was as odd as it was frustrating, as Google Maps showed less information on a car dashboard than on its phone app, only displaying turn-by-turn navigation, ETA, distance remaining and music controls, as Android Police pointed out.
-This feature had been briefly available to users in February before being pulled from Google Maps, so hopefully, it's now here to stay.
+The restriction was as odd as it was frustrating, with Google Maps showing less information on a car dashboard than in its phone app and displaying only turn-by-turn navigation, ETA, distance remaining and music controls, as Android Police pointed out.
+This simultaneous-use feature had been briefly available to users in February before being pulled from Google Maps, so hopefully it's now here to stay.

-Presumably, Google had wanted to restrict Google Maps for safety reasons while Android Auto was engaged, keeping you focused on minimal information on the car display rather than distract you with a mobile interface.
-Hopefully the tech giant has accepted what drivers have known for some time: that passengers can use the Android Auto-connected phone during the ride to give more nuanced directions, so you can benefit from having a fully-functional Google Maps app while on the road.
+Presumably, Google had wanted to restrict Google Maps for safety reasons while Android Auto was engaged, keeping you focused on minimal information on the car display rather than distracted by a mobile interface.
+The tech giant my have accepted what drivers have known for some time: that passengers can use the Android Auto-connected phone during the ride to give more nuanced directions, so you can benefit from having a fully functional Google Maps app while on the road.

 Google didn't immediately respond to a request for comment.

-By comparison, Apple Maps offers slightly more information on road trips: while CarPlay is engaged and the Maps app is navigating to a destination, the connected phone will display a list of turn-by-turn directions.
-Which is helpful, but still limiting, especially for passengers who want to engage Maps' additional features.
+By comparison, Apple Maps offers slightly more information on road trips: While CarPlay is engaged and the Maps app is navigating to a destination, the connected phone will display a list of turn-by-turn directions.
+That's helpful, but it's still limiting, especially for passengers who want to engage Maps' additional features.

 Read more: Best Android Phone of 2023